 - There are significant ways in which the Minnesota Human Rights Act (MHRA) differs from or supplements federal discrimination laws.
 Such state and federal laws must be considered in connection with employee discipline.
 Unlike federal statutes, the MHRA covers all employers in Minnesota, even those with only a single employee.
 See Discipline of Employees in Protected Classes: Minnesota Human Rights Act.

 - The MHRA is broader than federal nondiscrimination statutes.
 It includes additional protected classes and provides greater protection to some classes already covered by federal laws.
 See Treatment of Employees in Protected Classes: Minnesota Human Rights Act.

 - Minnesota employees are protected against employer retaliation for a great number of different kinds of activities.
 These include prohibitions against employer retaliation on the basis of military service, taking military leave, whistleblowing and consuming lawful products such as tobacco and alcohol outside of work.
 See Treatment of Employees Who Have Engaged in Protected Activities.

 - The Minnesota Personnel Record statute provides employees the right to record and have placed in the permanent personnel record a response to discipline by the employer.
 See Other Discipline Considerations; Employee Right to Dispute Record of Discipline.

-- Localities including Minneapolis and St. Paul have requirements pertaining to employee discipline.
+- Localities including Duluth, Minneapolis and St. Paul have requirements pertaining to employee discipline.
 See Local Requirements.